jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 Tasks:

 Notes:
+* Business Connexion may not be available, and carries a high risk of being lost as a potential venue.
+Even if we commit with them, their strategy may change and we may not be able to use them.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Dates & Times